 Harpoon Therapeutics to Participate in the Piper Sandler 34th Annual Healthcare Conference

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. (NASDAQ: HARP), a clinical-stage immunotherapy company developing novel T cell engagers, today announced that management will participate in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference.
+SOUTH SAN FRANCISCO, Calif., Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. HARP, a clinical-stage immunotherapy company developing novel T cell engagers, today announced that management will participate in a fireside chat at the Piper Sandler 34th Annual Healthcare Conference.
 The discussion will take place on Wednesday, November 30, 2022 at 1:00 p.m.
 ET (10:00 a.m.
 PT).

 A live audio webcast of the fireside chat will be available in the Investors section of the Harpoon Therapeutics website at www.harpoontx.com with an archived replay available following the event.